Classic DP: 0-1 Knapsack Problem

 There is no sophisticated method like sorting to solve this problem; you must enumerate all possibilities.
 According to our Detailed Explanation of Dynamic Programming, you simply follow the process.

-The first step is to clarify two points: 'State' and 'Choice'.
+The first step is to clarify two things: "state" and "choice".

-Once you understand the state and choice, the dynamic programming problem is almost solved.
-For a bottom-up thinking approach, the general code framework looks like this:
+Once you understand state and choice, the dynamic programming problem is almost solved.
+For a bottom-up thinking approach, the general framework of the code is as follows:

 for ...

-The second step is to define the dp
+The second step is to clarify the definition of the dp

 array.